FinanssektorensUddanelsescenter/kjua/README.md

 * `image` additional image (defaults to `undefined`, use an HTMLImageElement or base64-string)
 * `imageAsCode` draw the image as part of the code (defaults to `false`)

-More details can be found on [larsjung.de/kjua](https://larsjung.de/kjua/)
+More details can be found on [larsjung.de/kjua](https://larsjung.de/kjua/) and [werthdavid.github.io/kjua/](https://werthdavid.github.io/kjua/)

 ## Differences to https://werthdavid.github.io/kjua/